 Most of the time, whatever we see on social media, is just one side of the coin.
 Almost everyone will only share their positive or joyful moments of life.
-No one is going to share their ongoing family troubles or relationship tensions to others.
+It seems that’s how our brains are wired.
+Almost no one is going to share their ongoing family troubles or relationship tensions to others.
 Let’s explore this “reel life” in this post.

-On social media like Instagram, Facebook and SnapChat, people look like they have a much better life than they really do.
+On social media platforms like Instagram, Facebook and SnapChat, people look like they have a much better life than they really do.
 People are posting pictures of when they are really happy, they are modifying those pictures to be better looking, even if they are not modifying pictures, they are selecting the pictures for the best lighting & best angle.
+By the way, Facebook knows that Instagram is bad for teenager’s mental health.

 So, basically people seem way better looking than they really are, and they’re way happier than they really are.
-And we might think, see all these happy beautiful people, and here I am, not that good looking and not that happy.
+And unconsciously we might think, “see all these happy beautiful people, and here I am, not that good looking and not that happy”.

 Just to clarify, there’s nothing wrong here with posting only happy moments with others.
 I am not conveying that, above things are bad or wrong to do.
 At some point, even I have done that.
 Our human brain is wired to show others how happy or beautiful we are.
-We like to share good sides of us.
+We like to share our good sides.

 Because we know, some people will praise us, and we will instantly get a Dopamine hit.
 Sometimes, deep inside we need others’ praise and validation to allow ourselves to be happy.
 In reality, we don’t need anyone’s praise or validation to be happy and joyful.